22adityat/NLP-Voter-Match/README.md

 # NLP-Voter-Match
-This project utilized the RoBERTa NLP model to find the candidate(s) whose policies had the highest semantic similarities to a- voter’s political views
+First, we asked voters to enter few sentence summary of their political views.
+We then scraped candidate policies from their website.
+Next, I utilized the RoBERTa NLP model to find the candidate(s) whose policies had the highest semantic similarities to the voter’s political views.
+We then built a website using Node.js to host the backend model and a UI to interact with users and display the results of the model.
+The website is still a work in progress, but we have tested the model on various hypothetical voters.